marczaku/201-cpp-basics/7-random/README.md

 ```

 You always get the same numbers?
-- successivecalls of `rand()` return a deterministic sequence of numbers
+- successive calls of `rand()` return a deterministic sequence of numbers
 - you get the same "random" numbers every time!
 - very useful for debugging